 The impact to fishing and hunting can be substantial.
 Fish populations can be reduced by competition from non-native species and reduced water quality.
 Invasive aquatic plants can cover the water surface, making fishing impossible.
-Reduced water quality may degrade habitat for other animals as well.
+Invasive animals have the potential to carry foreign diseases that could affect native animal populations.
 Non-native aquatic plants can clog motor intakes, degrade swimming areas and can even reduce property values in areas where non-native aquatic plants have taken over.

 YOU CAN HELP prevent the spread of non-native invasive plants and animals by:

 - Removing any aquatic plants from boat propellers, intakes, trailers and gear before leaving a launch area.

 - Never releasing plants, fish or animals into a body of water unless they came out of that body of water.

 - Eliminating water from equipment before transporting.

 - Blowing out jet-ski intakes and washing boats and equipment land side before traveling into a new waterway.